Connections between data augmentation and out-of-distribution data through the lens of KL divergence

 Nabla Labs

-What are the Data and Empirical Distributions?
+How Are the Data and Empirical Distributions Mathematically Defined?

-On the other hand, the more tangible empirical data distribution [1] is the observed distribution of a sample drawn form the data distribution.
+The empirical data distribution [2] is the observed distribution of a sample drawn form the data distribution.
 Let the sampleLoading... (that can be e.g our training or test set), its empirical distribution is defined by the density

 Loading...